-Failure to understand the capabilities and limitations of your siren system could result in permanent hearing loss, other serious injuries or death to persons too close to the sirens when you activate them or to those you need to warn.
-Carefully read and thoroughly understand all safety notices in this manual and all operations-related-items in all instruction manuals shipped with equipment.
+Failure to understand the capabilities and limitations of your siren could result in permanent hearing loss, other serious injuries, or death to persons too close to the sirens when you activate them or to those you need to warn.
+Carefully read and thoroughly understand all safety notices in this manual and all operations-related items in all instruction manuals shipped with the equipment.
 Thoroughly discuss all contingency plans with those responsible for warning people in your community, company, or jurisdiction.
+A well-written contingency plan document is recommended.